kabelwerk/sdk-js/docs/rooms.md

 // use this method to move the marker to a different message room.moveMarker(messageId)
     .then((marker) => {
-        // if the room does not have a marker, it gets created })
+        // if the room does not have a marker yet, it gets created })
     .catch((error) => {
         // e.g. if the server times out
     });

-// this event is fired every time the room's marker is updated room.on('marker_moved', (marker) => {
+// this event is fired every time the room's marker is updated,
+// including after a message_posted event
+room.on('marker_moved', (marker) => {
     console.assert(marker.messageId == room.getMarker().messageId);
 });
 ```

-Using this feature is optional.
-However, without markers you cannot take advantage of the `isNew` flag of [inbox items](./inboxes.md) as this will always be set to `true`.

 ## Custom attributes